Research Output per year

 The scour risk rating methods used by Transport Scotland, and Network Rail are then reproduced in a probabilistic form.
 Finally, the optimal decision to take (do nothing, send inspectors or close the bridge) is found through a Decision model.

-My research interests are structural health monitoring, scour risk assessment, Bayesian inference, Bayesian Networks, bridge vulnerability assessment, earthquake risk assessment, post-earthquake damage building assessment, signal processing, and data analysis.
+Andrea's research interests are structural health monitoring, scour risk assessment, Bayesian inference, Bayesian Networks, bridge vulnerability assessment, earthquake risk assessment, post-earthquake damage building assessment, signal processing, and data analysis.

 Master of Engineering, University of Trento